preciofishbone/OmniaDocs/web-content-management/web-pages/web-editor-reports/index.rst

 .. image:: past-review-date-report.png

-**Tip!**: There's also a number of reports available for publishing pages, when you edit a page, see:
+**Tip!**: There's also a number of reports available for publishing pages, when you edit a page, see (under "Reports, almost at the end of the page): :doc:`Manage Content </web-content-management/web-pages/manage-content/index>`